Creating a Multilingual News Links Page in Docusaurus

 Accordion UI with

-tags.- No JavaScript Required: It works natively in browsers without any additional JS code, making it lightweight.
+<details>Tag The expand/collapse functionality for categories is implemented using the standard HTML<details>and<summary>tags.- No JavaScript Required: It works natively in browsers without any additional JS code, making it lightweight.

 - Accessibility: It is accessible by default, supporting keyboard navigation (e.g., opening/closing with the Enter key).